Suits LA

 Suits LA is an American legal drama television series created by Aaron Korsh for NBC.
-It is the second spin-off of Suits and premiered on February 23, 2025.
+It is the second spin-off of Suits, following 2019's Pearson, and premiered on February 23, 2025.
 In May 2025, the series was cancelled after one season.

 Premise

 Ex-New York City federal prosecutor turned Los Angeles entertainment lawyer Ted Black and his Black Lane Law firm represent powerful clients in LA while Ted and his associates navigate personal and professional challenges.